antaresproject/docs/docs/antares_concepts/components_&_modules.md

 }
 ```

-In the abovementioned example, the component named as 'foo' has been added from the [repository](https://github.com/antaresproject/foo) and project's branch master.
-Thus, if several developers work on  the 'foo' component and save its changes, the command
+In the abovementioned example, the module named as 'foo' has been added from the [repository](https://github.com/antaresproject/foo) and project's branch master.
+Thus, if several developers work on  the 'foo' module and save its changes, the command

 ```bash
 composer update
 ```

-will always download the latest components version.
-The same procedure concerns 'core' and the remaining components and vendors which belong to application.
+will always download the latest modules version.
+The same procedure concerns 'core' and the remaining modules and vendors which belong to application.

 An example of the whole file defining project's settings is depicted below: